ReiNoIkari/Morphological-Image-Processing/Bibliography/Step #2 JS Implementation/Implementation.md

 **Figure 7: Benchmark graph representing the time processing in ms of an image of different size for the opening process**

-Since closing and opening, are the erosion of the dilation and vice verse, the issue encountered for the erode and dilate operation will be present here too.
+Since closing is quite the reversed process from the issue encountered for the erode and dilate operation will be presented here.

-Indeed, as we can see the observation are quite similar to the the results obtained for the erosion/dilation even the ration difference for an image of 550\*500 pixels is the same (ratio of 7).
+Indeed, as we can see, the observations are quite similar to the results obtained for the erosion/dilation.
+Even the ration difference for an image of 550\*500 pixels is the same (ratio of 7).
 The ratio after this critical size if also the same (ratio of 15-16).

 The associated benchmark of the close operation is as follows.
 ![Fig.X](Results/closing_benchmark.png)